dinindunz/dini-test-poc/rag/docs/qna/04_metadata_in_embeddings.md

 #### 3. Semantic Code Search Research

-Papers show that including architectural markers (annotations, class names, HTTP methods) improves retrieval accuracy by 20-40%.
+Papers show that including architectural markers (annotations, class names, HTTP methods) improves retrieval accuracy.

-### Recommended Approach for Your Use Case
+### Recommended Approach for this Use Case

 Keep Approach 2 (rich context) BUT be strategic about what to include: